-Performing yoga at home can be a delightful way to learn and practice yoga at your own pace, surrounded by the personal conveniences and comforts of home.
-Use of a quality yoga mat and other props (where necessary) is highly recommended.
-Advanced yogis may choose to manage their own practice or use online videos.
-Beginners might prefer to use virtual yoga courses or individual instruction from yoga experts.
+Performing yoga at home can be a delightful way to learn and practice yoga at your own pace, surrounded by the comforts of home, using a quality yoga mat and other props (where necessary).
+Advanced yogis may choose to manage their practice or use online videos, while beginners can use virtual yoga courses or individual instruction from yoga experts.

 Yoga is for everyone.
-No matter your age, gender, background, or ability level, you can practice yoga and reap its amazing array of benefits.
+No matter age, gender, background, or ability level, one can practice yoga and reap its benefits.

 Here’s how all groups can benefit from yoga:

-Kids: Yoga for kids help them deal with issues such as stress, anxiety, and physical inactivity.
-Just as important to treat kids as they are adults.
+Kids: Yoga for kids help them deal with issues such as stress, anxiety, and physical inactivity is just as important to treat in kids as they are in adults.
 Yoga is the perfect physical activity for helping children improve their activity levels, awareness, focus, and inner strength.

 Seniors: Yoga for seniors helps elderly adults stay physically active without risking injury.
 The soft movements of chair yoga, gentle yoga, and restorative yoga are especially beneficial for seniors.

-Skiers will do well to use yoga for maintaining focus and quick decision-making skills while on the slopes.
-Improved agility and coordination are also key benefits for skiers.
+Skiers will do well to use yoga to maintain focus and quick decision-making skills while on the slopes.
+Improved agility and coordination are also vital benefits for skiers.

 Golfers can improve their swing and range of motion overall by practicing yoga.

-Surfers benefit greatly from the improved balance, stability, and strength that a regular yoga practice can provide.
+Surfers can benefit significantly from the improved balance, stability, and strength that a regular yoga practice can provide.

-Hockey players can soothe sore muscles and prevent further injuries by engaging in regular yoga practice.
+Hockey players can soothe sore muscles and prevent further injuries by practicing regular yoga.

-Runners use yoga to stretch, increase flexibility, and prevent injuries.
-Especially if the practitioner is suffering from runners knee.
+Runners can use yoga to stretch, increase flexibility, and prevent injuries.
+Especially if the practitioner is suffering from runner's knee.

-Baseball players may profit from yoga’s strength-training benefits, focus on deep breathing and oxygen distribution (particularly useful while running the bases).
+Baseball players may profit from yoga’s strength-training benefits and focus on deep breathing and oxygen distribution (particularly useful while running the bases).

-Basketball players will specifically benefit from increased mobility and flexibility, both of which improve alongside yoga practice.
+Basketball players will specifically benefit from increased mobility and flexibility, improving alongside yoga practice.

 Soccer players can use yoga to increase their concentration and focus while preventing injury and stretching sore muscles.

-Football players rarely slow down for gentle moving and focused poses.
-Yoga can be used as a successful cross-training tool for these athletes.
+Football players rarely slow down for gentle moving and focused poses; therefore, yoga can be used as a successful cross-training tool for these athletes.

 The Workplace: Modern workplaces are now implementing group yoga classes and insurance-covered yoga instruction.
-This practice serves both employees (their physical health and stress levels) and the overall goals of the company.
+This practice serves both employees (their physical health and stress levels) and the company's overall goals.

 Families: Doing any activity as a family can enhance the familial bond and create more harmony in your household.
 Essentially any type of yoga can be practiced as a family.
-It’s a wonderful way to calm stress, clear the mind and get some exercise while spending time together.
+It’s a beautiful way to calm stress, clear the mind, and get some exercise while spending time together.

-Sciatica: Yoga can do wonders to reduce the intense, burning pain of sciatica.
+Sciatica: Yoga can do wonders to reduce sciatica's intense, burning pain.
 Try incorporating Locust Pose, Cobra Pose, and Child’s Pose.

 Back Pain: Yoga is excellent for improving back pain as a focus on core strength and stretching are central to the practice.
-Just be sure to perform gently.
-Yoga that is performed incorrectly can also exacerbate pain.
+Just be sure to perform gently, as yoga performed incorrectly can exacerbate pain.